We tried a seaplane flight in Guadeloupe

 Although I don’t know the area at all, it all looks very nice.
 On a boat trip with Mélanie, we were able to discover part of the Grand Cul-de-Sac Marin.
 Click on the link above to read about our experiences.

 Being a keen photographer, I set off with our two hybrid cameras (Sony A6600 and A7III) and two lenses, knowing that I wanted to get some good pictures for this article.
 The idea was to be able to shoot wide angle (using my Sony E PZ 10-20mm f/4G) and zoom with my Tamron 70-180mm f/2.8.
 In addition, Mélanie wanted me to do some video shooting with her mobile phone.
 Suffice it to say that I’ll be loaded like a mule and will have to take turns with the three cameras… not to mention the fact that I’ll be wearing headphones for the noise, with a cable that will get a bit tangled with everything!
-Still, I know I want to enjoy the experience and live it only through my cameras, which would be a shame!
+Still, I knew I wanted to enjoy the experience rather than see the entire flight only through my cameras, which would have been a shame.

 The first aerial views of Grande Baie are superb, and we can already see the Bas du Fort area, with Fort Fleur d’Épée directly in front of us, the Hotel Fleur d’Épée a little further on, and finally the Bas du Fort marina on our right.
 The view from the air is always impressive and we realize just how much development has taken place in the area.
 It has to be said, though, that we’re right next to Pointe-à-Pitre, so it’s only to be expected…